Lior12321/Simple_Chat/README.md

 ---

-## Notes
+## 📄 Notes

-* The project was developed as part of an advanced socket programming exercise.
+* The project was developed as part of an advanced socket programming exercise by Lior Masas.

 * The client supports multiple simultaneous connections and message routing.